kevllino/WanWiki/Home.md

 -**Wanchain WALLET & EXPLORER Alfa Launch** --- **Nov.2017**

--**Wanchain WALLET & EXPLORER 1.0 Version Launch** ---`**Targeting Jan.18th 2018**`
+-**Wanchain WALLET & EXPLORER 1.0 Version Launch** ---`**Targeting Jan 2018**`

 ----------

 >**Scocial & Community**

-Feel free to reach out our community to share your views and thoughts,  we have several Community Managers standing by as well to help speed up the process.
-The issues we have received so far will all be consolidated and prioritized according to the severity and will make into our upcoming updates.
-We will also provide updates on the bug bounty after we process all the reported issues.
+Feel free to reach out to our community to share your views and thoughts,  we have several Community Managers standing by as well to help speed up the process.
+The issues we have received so far will all be consolidated and prioritized according to the severity and will be resolved in our upcoming updates.
+We will also provide an update on the bug bounty after we process all the reported issues.

  Join us now